Signature Certification, Notarization of Copies and Full Notarization of a Document

 - the document to be signed

 - for declarations of approval: the contract which has been signed earlier in Germany; for power of attorneys: proof of value of the legal transaction

 - a valid official photo-ID (preferably passport, in case you do not have one, bring your US-driver's license)

 - if you are not acting on your own behalf, but on behalf of e.g. a company, a ward, etc., please bring a document (original or certified copy) stating your power of attorney for the company / person, etc.

 The fee for the signature certification depends on the value of the legal transaction for which the document is needed and ranges between € 20,- and € 250,-.
 The fee is converted into US $ according to the daily exchange rate at the German mission and can be paid by cash or by credit card in euros (Visa or Mastercard only).

-For signature certifications you may come to the competent German mission during visitors' hours without prior appointment (except for the Consulates General in Chicago, New York and San Francisco which require you to make an online appointment).
+In general you may come to the competent German mission during the opening hours without prior appointment for signature certifications.
+However, for the Consulates General in Boston, Chicago, New York and San Francisco you will have to make an online appointment.